hybridNeo/Rahul.SocialConnect/Readme.md

 * Add "facebook/php-sdk-v4" : "4.0.*" in your composer.json file and run composer update
 * Replace APP ID and access token's with your access tokens
 * Select Channel to Facebook in inspector of Node to enable Facebook Connect.
+* CSS files for Preview haven't been added to avoid any license issues.

 ## Access Tokens:
 * Access tokens are required for an app to post on behalf of a user.